Abrorxon-abi/Abrorxon-abi/README.md

 - 🔭 I’m working as a Junior Software Engineer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- ⚡ In my free time I solve problems on AdventOfCode and read tech articles.
+- ⚡ In my free time I solve problems on LeetCode, AdventOfCode and read tech articles.
 - 📫 How to reach me: &nbsp; just send me email ppvbuyppv@gmail.com

 ---